Thomas F. Sullivan: Boston Police Commissioner

 In 1943, the term of controversial Boston police commissioner Joseph F. Timilty was coming to an end.
 Timilty would be allowed to stay until his successor was confirmed by the Massachusetts Governor's Council.
 A majority of council stated that they would quickly confirm a qualified appointee but would not "rubber stamp" an "unknown" nominee.
 Given his long career in public service, Sullivan was seen as a safe appointment.
 He was nominated by Governor Saltonstall on November 26 and confirmed that same day.
-Sulllivan resigned all of his other positions so that he could devote his full attention to the police department.
+Sullivan resigned all of his other positions so that he could devote his full attention to the police department.
 After taking office, Sullivan suspended Police Superintendent Edward W. Fallon and four other high ranking officers who were under indictment on charges of conspiracy to permit gambling.

 On January 17, 1950, Sullivan issued a mobilization order calling every precinct captain and detective to duty minutes after the Great Brink's Robbery.
 It was the largest meeting of top ranking police officials since the Cocoanut Grove fire in 1942.

 On January 31, 1951, Sullivan was appointed to a second seven-year term by Governor Paul Dever.
 He remained commissioner until his death on August 27, 1957.